mohdaliiqbal/getdata-007/CodeBook.md

 8. We discard the activity_id column from the merged data

+9. Now data is wide format, so we will make it long format so that we can group aggregage for each subject/activity combination.
+We will melt the data which will do the trick.

+10. Now we will aggregate the data using dcast function, and providing mean as the aggregation function and subject/activity as the group

-9. We output the data using write.table and we ask it not to write the row numbers.
+11. We output the data using write.table and we ask it not to write the row numbers.
 We use CSV format

-tidy data set contains, all mean, std measurements from all the measurements and also the name of the activity
+the final_tidy_data_set will contain the aggregate mean data for each subject and activity.

+worth noting that there are 30 subjects and 6 possible activities that should generate 180 rows of data. and that is exactly the case in the output file.